GaurKS/analytica/README.md

 git clone  https://github.com/GaurKS/analytica.git
 ```

-- Change directory to backend and install all the packages in requirements.txt
+- Change directory to root and install all the packages in requirements.txt

 ```
 cd analytica